 Comments are moderated, and spam comments will not be published.
 I reserve the right to edit comments - usually I just make links work and correct your typos, but I may chose to remove links entirely.

 I occasionally ask people to guest post on my blog - people, not companies.
 They’re people I know, who are talking about things I believe are worthwhile.
 If you read my blog regularly and have a great idea for a guest post then by all means let me know, but if you don’t read my blog then don’t bother.
-I make occasional exceptions for companies who are willing to offer real and useful information in guest posts, but don’t offer me advertorials, because I won’t post them.
-If you'd like to sponsor a blog post on this site, then please get in touch for my rates.
+I do not accept commercial guest posts, but if you'd like to sponsor a blog post on this site, then please get in touch for my rates.

 I am not interested in swapping links as a tool to increase page ranks.
 I link to sites I enjoy or which provide useful information.
 If I link to you and you like my site then feel free to reciprocate, but do not feel obliged.